mattermost/mattermost-developer-documentation/site/content/blog/2017-09-04-repo-split.md

 ---
-draft: true
 title: "Platform Repository Splitting"
+slug: repo-split
 date: 2017-09-04T11:09:47-04:00
 categories:
     - "announcement"
-tags:
-    - "example"
+author: Joram Wilander
+github: jwilander
+community: joram
 ---

-A reminder that Mattermost will be separating the `/platform` repo into two repositories on September 6th:
+A reminder that Mattermost will be separating the `/platform` repo into two repositories on September 6th, 2017:

 * a new repository for webapp client code, hosted at github.com/mattermost/mattermost-webapp
 * existing repository (`/platform`) renamed to `/mattermost-server`, containing the server code.